Special Collections Certificate Planning Tools

 Requirements:

-The Graduate Certificate in Special Collections Librarianship can be completed as part of the Master of Arts in Library and Information Science, both in-person and online, usually within the typical two years as a full-time graduate student.
+The Certificate in Special Collections Librarianship can be completed as part of the Master of Arts in Library and Information Science, both in-person and online.
+Traditional incoming students start the Certificate in Special Collections and Archives Librarianship in the Spring of their first year.
+U2G students may only take Certificate courses during their second "Graduate" year.
 The certificate can be completed with or without a practicum, though the practicum is strongly recommended for all students to combine their academic studies with hands-on experience in a cultural heritage setting.

 Students should apply for the certificate as part of the application to the Master of Arts in Library and Information Science or may apply during their first semester in the program.
 Students will begin the certificate plan of study in their second semester.